GENI-NSF/geni-tools/README-omni.txt

 (the user whose certificate is supplied).

 ==== listmykeys ====
-Provides a list of the SSH public keys registered at the confiigured clearinghouse for the current user.
+Provides a list of SSH public keys registered at the configured control framework for the specified user, or current user if not defined.
 Not supported by all frameworks.
+Some frameworks only support querying the current user.
+Really just an alias for `listkeys`.

 Sample Usage: `omni.py listmykeys`